 Transportation Coordinators

-A transportation coordinator manages the vehicles, drivers, and movement logistics that keep a film production mobile.
-In Mexico, this requires expertise in local driving conditions and road networks, coordinating fleet operations across diverse terrain, and ensuring that cast and crew reach locations from Mexico City urban sets to remote Mexican countryside locations on time and safely.
+Here is how this works in practice.
+A transport coordinator manages the cars, drivers, and movement logistics that keep a film production mobile.
+In Mexico, this needs expertise in local driving conditions and road networks, setting up fleet operations across varied terrain, and making sure that cast and crew reach locations from Mexico City urban sets to remote Mexican countryside locations on time and safely.

-Through NeedAFixer, we connect you with Mexican transportation coordinators who understand the specific demands of film production logistics in Mexico.
-Our network includes professionals experienced in managing fleet operations for features, series, and commercial shoots across Mexico City, Guadalajara, Monterrey, Cancun, and Oaxaca.
+Here is the short of it.
+Through NeedAFixer, we connect you with Mexican transport coordinators who know the specific demands of film shoot logistics in Mexico.
+Our network has pros skilled in managing fleet operations for features, series, and commercial shoots across Mexico City, Guadalajara, Monterrey, Cancun, and Oaxaca.

 ACT 01